COMP2281/software-engineering-group24-25-04/RequirementDocumentation_Group04.md

 **Feature:** Permission levels (**Priority**: **Must have**)

-_As a user, I want permission levels on the project so that my team cannot view other teams' projects in order to improve data security issue._
+_As a manager, I want permission levels on the project so that my team cannot view other teams' projects in order to improve data security issue._

 **Scenario 1:** View other teams' tasks

-      Given team members want to view another team’s project progress
+      Given a staff member want to view another team’s project progress

       When they try to access the project